jetbundle/jetbundle.github.io/_diffequations/chapter-01/index.md

 # Chapter 1: Classical Explicit & Quasi-Explicit Arsenal

+The Rise and Fall of the Specific Solution

 ## Introduction

 This chapter establishes the classical toolkit for solving differential equations explicitly.
 We begin with the intuitive assumption that solutions are explicit formulas—functions we can write down and compute.
 Through systematic exploration, we demonstrate that "solving" by formula is an exceptional, rather than generic, event.
 Each section introduces powerful methods, applies them to their limits, and reveals fundamental limitations that motivate the machinery of subsequent chapters.

-**Theme:** The Rise and Fall of the Specific Solution.

-**Narrative Goal:** To establish the classical toolkit and demonstrate that "solving" by formula is an exceptional, rather than generic, event.
+Our goal in thiss chapter is to establish the classical toolkit and demonstrate that "solving" by formula is an exceptional, rather than generic, event.

 ## Chapter Overview